-(Check out the quilts I have made at the end of this blog.)
+(Check out the quilts I have made throughout and near the end of this blog.
+They are numbered.)

 August....
 Quilt Challenge....
 Back to school!